resthub/resthub.github.io/_includes/spring-tutorial.md

     }
     ```

-    Check on your browser that <http://localhost:8080/api/task/title/testTask1> works and display a simple list of tasks, without pagination.
+    Check on your browser that [this page](http://localhost:8080/api/task/title/testTask1) works and display a simple list of tasks,
+    without pagination.

     ```json
     {